-Mortrissant ignores her as he drags the little bitch up the wall with his blade an inch from her eye where she can see it.
-Any closer and he doubted he’d be able to stop himself digging deep so he could find out how much of his blood really was in her.
-The Countess they’d found floating on her raft had never told him how many others she’d had not even when he’d left.
-He brings his face close so Dawn can see his eyes.
+He ignores her scream as he drags the little bitch up the wall with his blade in front of her eyes where she can see it.
+Much closer and he doubted he’d be able to stop.
+He wanted to find out how much of his blood really was in her, how much he was really being asked to sacrifice.
+The Countess they’d found on her raft had never told him how many others she’d had not even when he’d told her he was leaving – sick of the sight of yet another young corpse that needed clearing away.
+He brought his face close so his daughter can see his eyes.

 ‘Give her back to me…now.’

 There’s a nudge down where Mortrissant’s guts nestle.
 He doesn’t have to look to know its a knife, it isn’t like it’s the first time.